ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 * Be considerate, kind, constructive, and helpful.
 * Avoid demeaning, discriminatory, harassing, hateful, or physically threatening behavior, speech, and imagery.
-* Avoid imagery, language, and behavior that may be seen as racist, hate speech, homophobic, or transphobic
+* Avoid imagery, language, and behavior that may be seen as excessively graphic, violent, sexist, racist, hate speech, promoting fascism or fascist ideologies, homophobic, or transphobic.
-* Avoid behavior that may be seen as encroaching on one’s privacy or agency, e.g. stalking
+* Avoid behavior that may be seen as encroaching on one’s privacy or agency, e.g. stalking.
-* Lack of due regard for the feelings, wishes, rights, and traditions of others.
+* Respecting or exercising due regard for the feelings, wishes, rights, and traditions of others.
+* Not intentionally disclosing personally identifying information on another user without their consent, aka "doxing."
 * Arguing on ideas and topics, not people; using your best judgement to keep these discussions friendly and not with the intent to inflame or offend.

 If you're unclear if a communication, action, or behavior is respectful, ask someone instead of assuming.
 No, really.
 Just ask the Moderators and Administrators (henceforth the “**moderation team**") publicly or privately.
 We'd rather hear from you than hear about something you said or did after the fact, and we are here to help.